algorahq/fastlinux/README.md

-# fastlinux
+# fastlinux | Enhance your Linux experiencec
-A list of 'useful' commands to make your Linux faster